neverinfamous/kv-manager/README.md

 3. Filter by specific namespace (optional)
 4. Filter by tags (comma-separated, optional)
 5. Click any result to navigate to that key

+### Job History
+1. Click **Job History** in the navigation bar
+2. View all your bulk operations (import, export, bulk delete, etc.)
+3. Filter by status (completed, failed, cancelled, running, queued)
+4. Filter by operation type
+5. Click any job card to view detailed event timeline
+6. See milestone events: started → 25% → 50% → 75% → completed
+7. After any bulk operation completes, click **View History** in the progress dialog

 ### Audit Logs
 1. Click **Audit Log** in the navigation bar